qdm12/xcputranslate/README.md

 A little Go static binary tool to convert Docker's buildx CPU architectures such as `linux/arm/v7` to strings for other compilers.

-🆕 Sleep before building to prevent build out of memory issues, depending on the target platform.
-See [moby/buildkit#1131](https://github.com/moby/buildkit/issues/1131) for more context.
+🆕 `-setenv` flag to set environment variables for the target language.

 ## Setup and usage